Taylor Swift Net Worth 2026: $2 Billion and the Business Behind It

 The Masters Battle — and Why It Matters Financially

 When Swift signed with Big Machine Records in 2006 at age 15, the contract — standard for the industry at the time — gave the label ownership of her master recordings.
-She owned her songwriting (the publishing rights), but not the recordings themselves.
+She owned her songwriting (the publishing rights), meaning she collects performance royalties through ASCAP whenever her compositions air on the radio, in venues, or on streaming services, but not the recordings themselves.
 That meant every stream, sync license, and sale generated revenue primarily for the label, not for her.

 In 2019, when Scooter Braun’s company acquired Big Machine Label Group, he gained ownership of her first six albums’ masters without her involvement.
 Swift publicly objected and announced she would re-record all six albums — creating new versions she owned outright.